fayfayMN/Career-Orchestrator-MultiAgent-Platform/README.md

-# 🚀 Career Orchestrator: The "High-Grit" Job Search Engine
+# 🚀 Career Orchestrator: The "No-Fluff" Resume & Interview Engine

 **Stop draining your energy on manual resume tailoring.
 Let 4 specialized agents bridge the gap between your unique background and the job you want.**